saltyshiomix/nextron/README.md

 $ yarn build (or `npm run build` or `pnpm run build`)
 ```

-After production build, click [your-custom-protocol-scheme://open](your-custom-protocol-scheme://open) or open it in your browser, then the app will be shown like a magic!
+After production build, open `your-custom-protocol-scheme://open` in your browser, then the app will be shown like a magic!

 If you want to change schema URL, please edit `electron-builder.yml#protocols`: